 - If a student desires that details of the incident be kept confidential, the student should speak with on-campus counselors, campus health service providers, or off-campus rape crisis resources who can maintain confidentiality.

-- Students are encouraged to speak to officials of the institution to make formal reports of incidents (i.e. deans, senior staff, or other administrators with supervisory responsibilities, campus security, Title IX Coordinator, and human resources).
+- Students are encouraged to speak to officials of the institution to make formal reports of incidents (i.e. deans, senior staff, or other administrators with supervisory responsibilities, Campus Security Authorities, the Title IX Coordinator, Deputy Title IX Coordinators, and human resources).
 The University considers these people to be “responsible employees” and notice to them is official notice to the institution.

 Academic Accommodations and Interim Measures

-- Academic Schedules: Any student who has been affected by sexual misconduct who wishes to change his/her classroom or academic situation may discuss various options.
-Options include total University withdrawal, discrete course withdrawal, the ability to retake a class, tutoring or change of section.
+- Academic Schedules: Any student who has been affected by sex/gender discrimination or harassment who wishes to change his/her classroom or academic situation may discuss various options.
+Options include total University withdrawal, discrete course withdrawal, the ability to retake a class, receive tutoring or change the section.

-- Campus Room or Apartment: Any student who has been affected by sexual misconduct has the option of changing his/her on-campus housing assignment if alternate housing is reasonably available.
+- Campus Room or Apartment: Any student who has been affected by sex/gender discrimination or harassment has the option of changing his/her on-campus housing assignment if alternate housing is reasonably available.
 If not, other options can be considered.

 - Interim Protective Measures: The University may take interim steps for the complainant as necessary before the final outcome of an investigation.
 Measures include, but are not limited to, no contact agreements, no trespass orders, interim suspension, and temporary removal from University housing may be taken if deemed appropriate.